Central High School (Philadelphia): 19th century

 Central High School of Philadelphia was founded in 1836 as "the crowning glory" of Philadelphia's public school system, "the worthy apex to a noble pyramid," and the first "high" school in the state.
-Because city voters only reluctantly had been convinced of the need for a high school, the curriculum was carefully and publicly geared to the needs of taxpayers.
+Because city voters had only reluctantly been convinced of the need for a high school, the curriculum was carefully and publicly tailored to taxpayers' needs.
 Central's founders made an especially concerted effort to avoid educating students in the manner of private academies of the day, where classical languages and literature were of paramount importance.

 The school was chartered by an Act of Assembly and approved on June 13, 1836.
 A site was purchased on the east side of Juniper Street below Market Street, and the cornerstone was laid on September 19, 1837.
 The school opened on October 21, 1838, with four professors and sixty-three students.

 In November 1839, Alexander Dallas Bache, great-grandson of Benjamin Franklin, and Professor of Natural Philosophy and Chemistry at the University of Pennsylvania, was elected the first President of Central High School.
 President Bache resigned in 1842 to return to his professorship at the University of Pennsylvania, and was succeeded by John Seely Hart, who had been a professor of languages at Princeton University.

 An Act of Assembly approved on April 9, 1849, provided that:

 "The Controllers of the Public Schools of the First School District of Pennsylvania shall have and possess power to confer academic degrees in the arts upon graduates of the Central High School, in the City of Philadelphia, and the same and like power to confer degrees, honorary and otherwise, which is now possessed by the University of Pennsylvania."
 In accordance with this Act, the Board of Controllers on September 11, 1849, authorized the conferring of appropriate degrees upon graduates of Central High.

-In September 1854, the school transferred to a new building, located at the southeast corner of Broad and Green Streets.
+In September 1854, the school moved to a new building at the southeast corner of Broad and Green Streets.
 In 1858, President Hart resigned and was succeeded by Nicholas Harper Maguire.

 In October 1891 a Graduate Course in Pedagogy, later called the Philadelphia School of Pedagogy, was added to Central as a teacher training program for men.
 The School of Pedagogy was disbanded in 1920 due to numbers of enrollees dwindling as a result of World War I.

 20th century

 In September 1900, the school moved to its third location in a newer and larger building located at Broad, Green, Fifteenth, and Brandywine Streets.
 During the formal dedication on November 22, 1902, Theodore Roosevelt, President of the United States, addressed the students.
 In 1937, it would move to its fourth location, the present Central High School, on Olney Avenue.

-The statutory authority to confer academic degrees, initially granted by Act of Assembly in 1849, was preserved and continued under Pennsylvania Public School Code of 1949.
+The statutory authority to confer academic degrees, initially granted by the Act of Assembly in 1849, was preserved and continued under the Pennsylvania Public School Code of 1949.

 Under Section 1611 of the Pennsylvania Public School Code of 1949, any public high school that: